-At an election held within the District on November 8, 2011, the voters within the District approved the issuance of \$42,280,000 in bonds for water, wastewater and drainage facilities.
-The Bonds constitute the fourth installment of bonds issued by the District.
-After the sale of the Bonds, the District will have \$21,280,000 remaining in authorized but unissued utility bonds.
-The District voters, at the election held within the District on November 8, 2011, also authorized the issuance of refunding bonds in an amount of one and one-half times the amount of water, wastewater and drainage bonds and \$7,420,000 in bonds for parks and recreational facilities, all of which remain authorized but unissued.
-See "FINANCIAL STATEMENT - Outstanding Bonds" and "THE BONDS - Issuance of Additional Debt."
+At an election held within the District on May 12, 2007, voters within the District authorized the issuance of a total of \$39,990,000 in unlimited tax bonds for water, wastewater and drainage facilities (of which \$17,450,000 is currently unissued).
+The Bonds constitute the ninth installment of bonds issued by the District (third installment of refunding bonds).
+Additionally, at the election held in the District on May 12, 2007, the voters within the District approved the issuance of refunding bonds in a principal amount of \$59,985,000 to refund water, wastewater and drainage facilities bonds (of which, \$59,535,000 is currently unissued), the issuance of unlimited tax bonds in the aggregate principal amount of \$7,440,000 (all of which remains authorized but unissued) for the acquisition and construction of parks and recreational facilities and bonds in a principal amount of up to one and one-half times of the principal amount of park and recreational facilities bonds issued to refund any such park and recreational facilities bonds, all of which remains authorized but unissued (excluding any refunding authorization which may be used in connection with the issuance of the Bonds).
+See "FINANCIAL STATEMENT - Table 6 -Outstanding Bonds" and "THE BONDS - Issuance of Additional Debt."

-MUNICIPAL BOND RATING AND INSURANCE
+MUNICIPAL BOND RATING

-The Bonds are expected to be rated "AA" (stable outlook) by S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P") and "A2" by Moody's Investors Service, Inc. ("Moody's") by virtue of a municipal bond insurance policy to be issued by Assured Guaranty Municipal Corp. at the time of delivery of the Bonds.
-The Bonds have an underlying rating of "Baa3" by Moody's without regard to credit enhancement.
+S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P") is expected to assign a rating of "AA"/(Stable Outlook) and Moody's Investors Service, Inc. ("Moody's") is expected to assign a rating of "A2"/(Stable Outlook) to the Bonds, as a result of a municipal bond insurance policy issued by AGM at the time of delivery of the Bonds.
+The Bonds are also rated "A3" by Moody's without regard to credit enhancement.
+See "BOND INSURANCE" and "BOND INSURANCE RISK FACTORS."